-Our trust litigation expertise includes applications by trustees for directions (or to vary the terms of trusts), challenging and defending trusts for trustees and beneficiaries, and handling challenges to trusts by creditors (including former spouses) or other third parties.
-We also advise on issues of disclosure of trust documents and confidentiality.
+Our trust litigation expertise includes applications by trustees for directions (or to vary the terms of trusts), blessings, challenging and defending trusts for trustees and beneficiaries, and handling challenges to trusts by creditors or other third parties (including former spouses).
+We have unrivalled experience in contentious trust restructuring; we also advise on issues of disclosure of trust documents and confidentiality.

 Examples of recent cases include:

-• Advising the discretionary beneficiaries of substantial Bermudian trusts on the validity of the appointment of trustees and protectors, corporate governance and tax negotiations on the proposed restructuring of beneficial interests.
+• Advising the discretionary beneficiaries of substantial Bermudian trusts on the validity of the appointment of trustees and protectors, as well as corporate governance and tax negotiations on the proposed restructuring of beneficial interests.

 • Advising a Hong Kong-based beneficiary of trusts valued at many billions of pounds on issues concerning the restructuring of Jersey family trusts and ongoing disputes with other family members in relation to assets in various jurisdictions.